MihkuU/Lible/README.md

     -DCMAKE_PREFIX_PATH=<full path to the Lible installdir>
   ```

-  2. Lible can be incorporated in your CMake project directly using `FetchContent`.
+  2. Lible can be incorporated in a CMake project directly using `FetchContent`.
 Write in your `CMakeLists.txt` file:
   ```
     include(FetchContent)